Everything you need to know

 Water from the kitchens cold water tap is generally safe to drink but you may prefer the taste of bottled water, which you can buy at the local supermarkets.

-Some of our villas and apartments have washing machines, but none have tumble-dryers
+Some of our villas and apartments have washing machines, but only one or two have tumble-dryers

 Swimming Pools are not open all year.
 If use of a swimming pool is important to you, and you are travelling outside the period 1st May to 1st October please check with us to confirm the availability of the pool for your chosen dates.